Introduction

 • Debris slide – materials move at a greater speed.

-• Debris fall movement of materials/debris along vertical cliff.
+• Debris fall – movement of materials or debris along a vertical cliff.

 • Rock fall – movement of rock down a very steep slope.

-• Rock slides – mass of rock materials that slide along a bedding plate, a joint or a fault face.
+• Rock slides – mass of rock materials sliding along a bedding plane, joint, or fault face.

 Soil Erosion Control Measures